On the Model Theory of Open Incidence Structures: The Rank 2 Case: Applications

 Secondly, we claim that extensions $A\oleq A\bar{c}$ where $\bar{c}$ is a clean arc are exactly the only minimal algebraic extensions.
 In fact, if $a$ and $b$ are the endpoints of the clean arc $\bar{c}$ then $d_{A\bar{c}}(a,b)=n-1$.
 Hence, if $C\in \mathcal{K}$ contains an isomorphic copy of $A\bar{c}$ over $A$, it follows that $a,b$ belong to two paths of length $n-1$, which together form a $(n-1)$-gon (i.e., a cycle of length $2n-2$).
 This contradicts $C\in \mathcal{K}$ and shows that $A\oleq A\bar{c}$ is algebraic.
 On the other hand, it is immediate to see that extensions by loose ends are not algebraic. \end{remark}

-The next Lemma is essentially Lemma \ref{Steiner:algebraic_lemma} but for partial $n$-gons.
+The next lemma is essentially Lemma \ref{Steiner:algebraic_lemma} but for partial $n$-gons.
 We omit the proof as it is fundamentally the same.
-Notice also that this is exactly Assumption \ref{assumptions_forking}(\hyperref[general_algebraic_lemma]{C5}) for the case of $n$-gons.
-As in the setting of Steiner systems, it will often be useful in the subsequent proofs.
+Notice also that this establishes part \ref{condition:amalgam}(2) of the algebraic amalgamation property for $(\mathcal{K},\oleq)$.